jrlazz/lazzbreak/readme.md

 Right clicking the lazzbreak block ... opens the puzzle fufo.

-Sam am his world do not make part of the fun, but without them, there were no funny forms.
+Sam and his world do not make part of the fun, but without them, there were no funny forms.

 So I guess lazzbreak can´t be called a mod.